yowainwright/codependence/README.md

 ## Demos

-Check out Codependence in Action!
+In Action!

 - **[Codependence Cron](https://github.com/yowainwright/codependence-cron):** Codependence running off a GitHub Action cron job.
 - **[Codependence Monorepo](https://github.com/yowainwright/codependence-monorepo):** Codependence monorepo example.

 ---

-## Codependence Debugging
+## Debugging

 ### `private packages`

 If there is a `.npmrc` file, there is no issue with **Codependence** monitoring private packages.
 However, if a yarn config is used, Codependence must be instructed to run `version` checks differently.

----

 ### Fixes

 - With the CLI, add the `--yarnConfig` option.
-- With node, add `yarnConfig: true` to your options or your config.
+- With Node.js, add `yarnConfig: true` to your options or your config.
 - For other private package issues, submit an [issue](https://github.com/yowainwright/codependence/issues) or [pull request](https://github.com/yowainwright/codependence/pulls).

 ---

-## Development Environment
+## Development

 The repository uses Node.js 26 and pnpm 11. [mise](https://mise.jdx.dev/) installs the pinned development tools.